lewagon/dotfiles/01-Ruby/01-Programming-basics/03-Age-in-days/README.md

 ## Tips & Resources
 * You may want to use the [Date class](http://www.ruby-doc.org/stdlib-2.1.1/libdoc/date/rdoc/Date.html), that we load in our file with the line `require 'date'`
 * Use the interactive ruby console (IRB) to make "live" experiments.
-Especially to check the type of objects that tested methods return.
 * As you can see from the given code canvas, ruby uses the `puts` method to output values on the terminal.